Francesco Imola

 Work Experience

-So far, I have helped Blueberry quadruple their emails' open rate and double their social media reach.
-I've also led a soft rebrand and made lots of original designs.
-I'm glad that my efforts here contribute towards the success of independent editors, designers, and artists.
+I helped Blueberry quadruple their email open rate and accelerate their social media engagement.
+I've also overseen a soft rebrand and produced many custom designs.
+I'm glad that my efforts here have contributed to the continued success of independent editors, designers and visual artists.

 2020 — 2021